voyageeyewear/goeye/APK_READY.md

 ## 🎉 Ready to Install!

-Your Eyejack Native Application is ready for testing.
+Your Goeye Native Application is ready for testing.
 The APK is fully configured with:
 - ✅ Railway production backend
 - ✅ All images and videos enabled
 - ✅ GoKwik checkout integrated